 - 1/2 teaspoon Black Pepper

 - 4 cups Vegetable (or chicken) Broth

 - heat olive oil in dutch oven and saute diced onion until soft and translucent.

 - add garlic, ginger, salt, pepper and stir.

 - add in diced butternut squash and let cook a minute or two.

-- add in broth and bring to a boil. boil until squash is fork tender.
+- add in broth and bring to a boil. boil until squash is fork tender - about 15-20 minutes

-- remove 1 cup of broth and set aside*
+- when squash is tender, remove 1 cup of broth and set aside*

 - *use broth if needed or throw out

 - Makes about 6 main course servings or about 10 appetizer servings